pointybeard/helpers-functions-cli/README.md

 // Options:
 // -v                            verbosity level. -v (errors only), -vv
 //                               (warnings and errors), -vvv (everything).
+// -P                            Port to use for all connections.
 // -d, --data=VALUE              Path to the input JSON data.
 //
 // Examples: